FRCTeam1277/Team-1277-Website/DOCS.md

 1. Create a new file in the `src/pages/` directory with a `.tsx` extension (e.g., `NewPage.tsx`)
 2. Copy the structure from an existing page like `HomePage.tsx`
 3. Modify the content sections as needed
+4. Add the page to the routes configuration (see "Defining Routes" below)
-4. Add the page to the navigation (see "Updating Routes" below)
+5. Add the page to the navigation (see "Updating the Navigation Bar" below)

 ### Adding a New Season Page